TOKYO ELECTRON LIMITED

 • Continue to improve on issues identified in evaluations of the effectiveness of the Board of Directors

-• Reported to and discussed with the Board of Directors on the status of sustainability, human capital, intellectual property, and internal audit
+• Reported to the Board of Directors on the status of activities such as progress with successor planning and future directions regarding the Nomination Committee.

-• Conducted workshops for management class and elementary web-based education for employees
+• Studied holding workshops for management and web-based training for all employees to foster an in-house risk culture

 Compliance